Bai people: Names

-The Bai people hold the colour white in high esteem and call themselves "Baipzix" (pɛ˦˨ tsi˧, Baizi, 白子), "Bai'ho" (pɛ˦˨ xo˦, Baihuo, 白伙), "Bai yinl" (pɛ˦˨ ji˨˩, Baini, 白尼) or "Miep jiax".
-Bai literally means "white" in Chinese.
-In 1956, the Chinese authorities named them the Bai nationality according to their preference.
+The Bai people hold the colour white in high esteem and call themselves "Baipzix" (pɛ˦˨ tsi˧, Baizi, 白子), "Bai'ho" (pɛ˦˨ xo˦, Baihuo, 白伙), "Bai yinl" (pɛ˦˨ ji˨˩, Baini, 白尼), or "Miep jiax", literally meaning "white people" (not to be confused with the racial category of White people).
+Bai (白) means "white" in Chinese.
+Because of their strong preference for white, in 1956 the Chinese authorities named this ethnic group the Bai nationality.

-Historically, the Bai had also been called Minjia (民家) by the Chinese from the 14th century to 1949.
+The Bai were previously named the Minjia (民家) by the Chinese from the 14th century to 1949.

-The origin of the name Bai is not clear, but scholars believe that it has a strong connection to the first state Bai people built in roughly the 3rd century AD.
-This state, called Baizi Guo (白子國, State of Bai), was not documented in Chinese orthodox history but was frequently mentioned in the oral history of Yunnan Province.
-It was believed to be built by the first king, Longyouna (龍佑那), who was given the family name "Zhang" (張) by Zhuge Liang, the chancellor of the state of Shu Han (221–263 CE).
-Zhuge Liang conquered the Dali region at that time and picked up Longyouna and assisted him in building the State of Bai.
-The State of Bai was located in present-day Midu County, Dali Bai Autonomous Prefecture, Yunnan Province.

 Modern identity

 The Bai people are one of the most sinicized minorities in China.
-Although technically one of China's 55 official ethnic groups, it is difficult to qualify them as a distinct ethnic minority.
+The Bai ruling family of the Dali Kingdom claimed to have Chinese ancestry and was recorded by the Yuan dynasty to have hailed from Wuwei, Gansu.
+Although the Bai are technically one of China's 56 official ethnic groups, it is difficult to qualify them as a distinct ethnic minority.
 As early as the 1940s, some rejected their non-Chinese origin and preferred to identify themselves solely as Chinese.
 The Bai ethnic label was not widely used or known until 1958.
-Today the Bai people accept minority status for pragmatic reasons but are culturally nearly indistinguishable from Han Chinese.
+Today, the Bai people accept minority status for pragmatic reasons; however, they are culturally nearly indistinguishable from Han Chinese.

 Location

-Bai people live mostly in the provinces of Yunnan (Dali area), and in neighboring Guizhou (Bijie area) and Hunan (Sangzhi area) provinces.
-Of the 2 million Bai people, eighty percent live in concentrated communities in the Dali Bai Autonomous Prefecture in Yunnan Province.
+The Bai predominantly reside in Dali Bai Autonomous Prefecture, Yunnan Province, as well as in Gucheng District and Yulong County of Lijiang City, Nanhua County of Chuxiong Prefecture, Xishan District, Wuhua District, and Anning City (Taiping Town) of Kunming City, Lushui County of Nujiang Lisu Autonomous Prefecture, Longyang District of Baoshan City, Fengqing County of Lincang City, and portions of Zhenxiong County of Zhaotong City.

+The Bai also constitute a hereditary ethnic group in Guizhou, Hunan, and Hubei Provinces, specifically in Bijie City, Liuzhi Special District, and Shucheng County within Liupanshui City in Guizhou; Sangzhi County in Zhangjiajie City in Hunan; and Hefeng County in Enshi Prefecture in Hubei.